Addiction2Code/feature-request-application/JOURNEY.md

 ### June 14th, 2018.
 Things needed more separation so everything was extrapolated a bit.
 Templates now have a `layout.html` file they extend, the main contents of the app are in `app` and we started using SQLAlchemy.
 Additionally, a "Clients" page and model was added.
 In order to further control the JSON the API returns marshmallow_sqlalchemy was used.

+### June 17th, 2018.
+Worked on prioritizing list function.
+Didn't realize Borders closed at 7pm on Sunday, didn't have as much time here as I had hoped.